csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/README.md

 ![Main menu of aimware](https://i.imgur.com/OoGH1KF.png)

 [Aimware.net](https://aimware.net/) is a cheat provider that has been around since 2013.
 It is the most popular cheat provider between cheaters or even legit gamers due to it's large userbase and the time of existence.
 The cheat itself mostly receive a major upgrade yearly, and the lastest verison is v5, which is a recode version of the cheat claimed by the developers.
+A cracked version is available in February 2023 at [here.](https://aimware.pl)

 ## Pricetag